Wien (river): The Wien River and the city of Vienna

 Within the city limits, the river bed consists almost entirely of concrete, which was installed between 1895 and 1899 in order to stop the devastating floods, sometimes accompanied by cholera, which the river had regularly caused before that time.
-At the same time, the Stadtbahn ("city railway") was built, which makes use of the concrete river bed and is only separated from the river by a wall.
+At the same time, the Stadtbahn ("city railway") was built, which makes use of the concrete river bed and is separated from the river by only a wall.
 It is now part of the Vienna U-Bahn system.

 Along the course of the river, the Naschmarkt and the Theater an der Wien can be found.
 Much of the river is covered over in the city, particularly in front of Schönbrunn Palace, in the Meidling and Naschmarkt neighbourhoods and around Karlsplatz near the city centre.

 The River Gate was built in Jugendstil between the years 1903 to 1906 and was opened to the general public on 15 November 1906.

 In April 2013, the City of Vienna approved plans to build three terraces along the river valley.
 Each terrace (or "zone") will cover a total area of 2500 sqm.
 The first terrace was expected to be completed by 2015.